beac0n/ruroco/README.md

 - Assigns correct file permissions to the systemd and config files
 - Enables and starts the systemd services
 - After running the make goal, you have to
-    - generate a RSA key and copy it to the right place
+    - generate an RSA key and copy it to the right place
     - setup the `config.toml`

 ### pre-build

 1. Download the `server-v<major>.<minor>.<patch>-x86_64-linux` and `commander-v<major>.<minor>.<patch>-x86_64-linux`
    binaries from https://github.com/beac0n/ruroco/releases/latest and move them to `/usr/local/bin/ruroco-server` and `/usr/local/bin/ruroco-commander`.
 2. Make sure that the binaries have the minimal permission sets needed:
     1. `sudo chmod 500 /usr/local/bin/ruroco-server`
     2. `sudo chmod 100 /usr/local/bin/ruroco-commander`
     3. `sudo chown ruroco:ruroco /usr/local/bin/ruroco-server`
 3. Create the `ruroco` user: `sudo useradd --system ruroco --shell /bin/false`
 4. Install the systemd service files from the `systemd` folder: `sudo cp ./systemd/* /etc/systemd/system`
-5. Create `/etc/ruroco/config.toml` and define your config and commands, e.g.:
+5. Create `/etc/ruroco/config.toml` and define your config and commands
-    ```toml
-    address = "127.0.0.1:8080"  # address the ruroco serer listens on, if systemd/ruroco.socket is not used
-    config_dir = "/etc/ruroco/"  # path where the configuration files are saved

-    [commands]
-    # commands will be added here - see configuration chapter
-    ```
-    1. Make sure that the configuration file has the minimal permission set
+    1. Make sure that the configuration file has the minimal permission set needed:
-       needed: `sudo chmod 400 /etc/ruroco/config.toml`
+       `sudo chmod 400 /etc/ruroco/config.toml`
-    2. N.B.
-If you edit the [commands] in `/etc/ruroco/config.toml` then restart ruroco-commander
+    2. Hint: If you edit the `[commands]` in `/etc/ruroco/config.toml` then restart ruroco-commander
 6. Since new systemd files have been added, reload the daemon: `sudo systemctl daemon-reload`
 7. Enable the systemd services:
     1. `sudo systemctl enable ruroco.service`